jamesbvaughan/jamesbvaughan.com/_drafts/college-advice.md

 Once you find something that you really enjoy, set aside some time every week to learn more about it.
-(Hopefully you enjoy it enough that you don't need to be told to do that!)
+(Ideally you would enjoy it enough that you don't need to be told to do that.)
 Watch videos, read articles and blog posts, and work on personal projects related to that thing.
 This can be really fun,
-and can also make for great conversation topics when interviewing for jobs and internships!
+and can also make for great conversation topics when interviewing for jobs and internships.

 ## College Life Advice